smbraden/TEC-Chess-Project/README.md

 We still have some black/white symmetry that must be managed internally by the Pawn class, however, and this remains unchanged.
 The goal is to tease out the black/white symettry managed by the ChessBoard class and transfer these responsiblitie to the ChessTeam's.

-Another note: the addition the grid class could be applied to the current implementation in Master.
+Note: the addition the grid class could be applied to the current implementation in Master.